Quick Start

 chain various methods to build the query.
 Here's an example:

-method to specify the sorting order and the limit
+the order_by method to specify the sorting order and the limit method to

 limit the number of results.